passcod/bin/README.md

 - Uses `listen` gem
 - Runs a command every time anything changes in one or more directories (doesn't support individual files)

+### zero

+- Zero out a file
+- Really just deletes it and then touches it